SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 composer require sec-checker
 ```

+***TIP
+You can still download the security checker to see how its recipe works,
+but the API it uses has been discontinued in favor of other solutions.
+If you want to know more, see https://github.com/sensiolabs/security-checker
+***

 In a real app, you *should* probably pass `--dev` to add this to your *dev*
 dependencies... but it won't matter for us.